Dry feet (cracked heels)

 Why do I have dry feet?

-Our feet dry out and crack easily, especially the heels.
-Feet tend to dry out more in the winter, but also dry with sandals and flip-flops.
-Sometimes the heels get so dry that the skin cracks and splits (deep fissures).
-These fissures are very painful when lotions, soaps, dirt, or chemicals get into them.
+Our feet (especially heels) dry out and crack easily.
+This is worse in the winter, but also with sandals and flip-flops.
+Sometimes the skin cracks and splits, causing deep fissures, which are very painful when lotions, soaps, dirt, or chemicals get into them.

 How do I fix dry feet?

-When you have dry or cracked heels, you need to frequently moisturize to get them better.
+When you have dry or cracked heels, moisturize them frequently!

-2. At bedtime, put 20% or 40% urea cream on your feet (urea is a mild acid to break up dead, flaky skin and help it peel off gently).
-NOTE: As an acid, urea can sting when the skin is broken.
-You can then apply either moisturizing cream or Vaseline to the dry feet; then wear cotton socks to sleep.
+At bedtime, put 20% or 40% urea cream on your feet (urea is a mild acid that peels off dead, flaky skin).
+NOTE: Urea can sting when the skin is broken.
+Then apply either moisturizing cream or Vaseline to the dry feet and wear cotton socks to bed.

-3. To speed the process, after applying the urea cream, you can wrap the feet in plastic wrap and then covering with cotton socks.
+To speed up the process, after applying urea cream, wrap the feet in plastic wrap and cover with cotton socks.

-4. For deep cracks (fissures) on the feet, some people use super glue.
-After pushing the fissure closed (this often requires an extra pair of hands), put a strip of super glue along the length of the fissure - this helps the skin stay closed and prevents chemicals from getting in and hurting.
+For deep cracks (fissures), some people use super glue.
+Push the fissure closed, then put a strip of super glue along the top of the fissure - this helps the skin stay closed and keeps chemicals from getting in and hurting.

 What is the difference between lotions, creams, and ointments?

-The biggest difference between these moisturizers is the amount of alcohol in each one.
+The biggest difference between these is the amount of alcohol in each one.

 LOTIONS have the most alcohol, so they are thinner, less greasy, and go on easily.
-But lotions also very unlikely to fix dry, cracked feet.
+But lotions are very unlikely to fix dry, cracked feet.

 CREAMS are a happy medium - not too thick and not too thin.
-Creams are the best for regular use to avoid or fix dry feet.
-Creams have some alcohol in them but less than lotions.
-My favorite creams are Vanicream Moisturizing Cream and CeraVe Moisturizing Cream.
+Creams are the best for regular use for dry feet.
+Creams have some alcohol but less than lotions.
+My favorites are Vanicream Moisturizing Cream and CeraVe Moisturizing Cream.

-OINTMENTS are the thickest.
-They are often just petrolatum (Vaseline) or a combination of petrolatum and mineral oil (Aquaphor).
-These have little to no alcohol in them and are the best moisturizers and the best for fixing dry feet.
-They are also the most greasy.
+OINTMENTS are the thickest and most greasy, either just petrolatum (Vaseline), petrolatum plus mineral oil (Aquaphor), or petrolatum plus ceramides (CeraVe).
+These have little to no alcohol in them.
+They are the best moisturizers and best for fixing dry feet.

 What if my dry feet aren’t getting better?

-Usually, the steps above can help most people get their dry feet better.
-Sometimes dryness is caused by athlete’s foot (a fungus) that makes their feet dry and cracked - this gets better with an over-the-counter cream like clotrimazole twice a day and an antifungal powder during the day (see my page on Athlete’s Foot).
-Sometimes people have sensitive skin or are allergic to one or more chemicals in clothing or shoes that touch their feet.
-If over-the-counter options are not working, there are stronger prescription medications or patch testing that can be used to look for common skin allergies.
-Look for a board-certified dermatologist in your area.
-If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.
+Usually, the steps above help most people get their dry feet better.
+Sometimes dryness is caused by athlete’s foot (a fungus) - this gets better with an over-the-counter cream like clotrimazole twice a day and an antifungal powder during the day (see my page on Athlete’s Foot).
+Sometimes people have sensitive skin or are allergic to chemicals in socks or shoes.
+If over-the-counter options are not working, stronger prescription medications or patch testing are the next options.
+Find a board-certified dermatologist in your area.
+If you are in or near Utah, see one of my colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER